hwya0327/MultiEarlyStopping/README.md

 # Introduction

-Supports early termination based on Pareto optimality, recording when all losses are improved when multi-task learning and calculating various losses
+Supports early termination based on Pareto optimality, recording when all losses are improved when multi-task learning and calculating various losses.

 # Laboratory